ejg/nuxt3pdfjs/README.md

 `node .output/server/index.mjs`

-see the code in http://localhost:3000/
+see the pdf at http://localhost:3000/

 open Dev tools and everythings loads correctly